+Pre-requisite Course Codes, if any.
 Course Objective: This course provides an introduction to the principles, techniques, and applications of Artificial Intelligence (AI) in healthcare.
 Understand how Artificial Intelligence (AI) and Machine learning (ML) can be used for implementing applications in healthcare and to analyze the healthcare data and process it using data analysis and statistical tools.

-Course Outcomes (CO): At the End of the course students will be able to

-IT24.1 To study the fundamental tools within modern artificial intelligence (AI) with a focus on intelligent agents and systems for healthcare analytics IT24.2 To analyze the healthcare data for prediction and future use IT24.3 To explore the applications of AI and ML with respect to the healthcare domain
+Course Outco omes (CO): At the End of the course students will be able to IT24.1 To study the fundamental tintelligent agents and system cools within modern artificial intelligence (AI) with a focus on as for healthcare analytics IT24.2 To analyze the healthcare data for prediction and future use

+To explore the applications of AI and ML with respect to the healthcare domain